CreasolTech/homeassistant-addons/README.md

 - Configure the addon by clickin on **Configure** tab, then set a valid username and password for MQTT broker: you can use any HomeAssistant user for MQTT, and you can create a new HA user for this scope of course.

 - Click on **Start** to start the add-on.

+## Updating DomBusGateway

+On **Settings** > **Add-ons** click on the wheel arrow in the top-right corner to check for updates, then refresh the page and if a update is available, you can do it from here.

+## Using DomBusGateway

+Information about DomBusGateway is available at https://github.com/CreasolTech/DomBusGateway